 Oxyclozanide offered by us, is used in veterinary medicine against internal parasites of livestock.
 It is not used against agricultural and household pests.
 This medicine is widely used for the treatment and control of fascioliasis in cattle, sheep, and goats.
 This medicine is very effective and safe to use.
-Our Oxyclozanide is clinically tested under various parameters to ensure its high quality.
+Our product is clinically tested under various parameters to ensure its high quality.
 This medicine is very economical and can be easily availed by our customers, at nominal pricing.

 - Chemical Names: Oxyclozanide; 2277-92-1; Oxiclozanidum; Zanil; Oxyclozanid; Zanilox